florian-h05/doorbird-mdns-announcer/README.md

 1. Install dependencies with `pip install -r app/requirements.txt`
 1. Set up the systemd service file (`nano doorbird-mdns-announcer.service`):
    - Replace `%USER` with your username.
-   - Replace `%ANNOUNCE` with your DoorBird's mac and ip, format is `mac/ip`
+   - Replace `%ADVERTISE` with your DoorBird's mac and ip, format is `mac/ip`
    - Optionally set up the interfaces.
 1. Copy the systemd service file with `sudo cp doorbird-mdns-announcer.service /etc/systemd/system`
 1. Enable and start the service with `sudo systemctl enable --now doorbird-mdns-announcer`